BorelEnzo/BorelEnzo.github.io/CTFs/red_pwn_19/java_isez/index.md

 }
 ```

 Instructions from 32 to 80 are particularly interesting as they put some constant values in an array: 97, 71, 94, 89, 90, 121, 72, 53 (all being printable characters).
-The first guess was that these constant value were XORed (line 329) with the string at 281 (in octal), as it was indeed what we had to do:
+The first guess was that these constant value were XORed (line 329) with the string at 281 (in octal), and it was indeed what we had to do:

 ```python
 key = ''.join(chr(x) for x in [97, 71, 94, 89, 90, 121, 72, 53])